Deciding to write a book is a bold and always rewarding decision.

 12. Get Feedback from Beta Readers

-Apart from working with an editor, you can also share your manuscript with beta readers for feedback.
+Apart from working with a professional editor, you can also share your manuscript with beta readers for feedback.
 Consider these points when selecting beta readers:

 - Choose people experienced in your field and those similar to your target audience.
 The first group can vet your writing for its value and accuracy, while the second can point out unclear explanations and give feedback on how helpful your writing is.